mongodb/motor/doc/developer-guide.rst

 In ``setup.py`` there are tricks to conditionally import tests depending on Python version. ``setup.py`` also avoids installing the ``frameworks/asyncio`` directory in a Python 2 environment.

-Motor supports a range of Tornado versions, and all the Python versions those Tornado versions work with.
-Motor still supports Tornado 3 because New Relic has `only begun to support Tornado 4`_, and therefore Motor continues to support Python 2.6.

 Frameworks
 ----------